One Pan Pork Tenderloin with Veggies

 This easy clean-up one-pan meal is not short on flavor!
 Quite versatile, this can be done with pork, steak, chicken, or even tofu!
 Most of the ingredients for this should be found in your spice rack!
 You can also get creative with the types of vegetables you use.
-Since it is spring when we are writing this recipe, we are focusing, on asparagus and potatoes, but if you made this in winter you could change winter squash and Brussel sprouts, etc. If you don’t have every ingredient, the dish still works.
+You can change your vegetables for this dish with the seasons.
+Asparagus in spring, local broccoli or cauliflower in summer, Brussel sprouts in winter, get creative!
+If you don’t have every ingredient, the dish still works.
 Don’t stress, have fun, enjoy!

 Dry Rub Ingredients

 ½ teaspoon of onion powder

 ½ of dried herbs – you can use oregano, thyme, rosemary, basil, or a combination.
 Even a basic premade Italian seasoning blend will work.

 2 tablespoons of balsamic vinegar.